Alliedium/awesome-devops/30_aug_2022_docker_best_practices_i/docker_best_practices_i_30_aug_2022.md

 Image `bkarpov/demo-multi-stage:0.1` of size 176 MB is in the list

-3. Get docker disk usage
+7. Get docker disk usage

 ```
 docker system df
 ```

-The following values were added to the values on Step 3??
+If the docker system was clean on Step 2, the output would be the following:

 ```
 TYPE            TOTAL     ACTIVE    SIZE      RECLAIMABLE